Harly-1506/K-Means-and-K-MeansPlusPLus/README.md

 ### 1. About report

   In this Repo.
-Report was written in Vietnamese
+Report was written in Vietnamese :smile:

 ### 2. Run a code!!!
 - Get all code in repo